signly-projects/signly-projects.github.io/README.md

 2. *signlyVideoWidth* - stores signly window width in pixels
  - max value: 400
  - min value: 100

-3. *signlyPageCounter* - stores the number of times was loaded on all pages.
+3. *signlyPageCounter* - stores the number of times signly was loaded on all pages.
+This will allow to auto-pause the default video that instructs how to use signly on a page load.